at062084/COVID-19-Austria/README.md

 - https://www.sozialministerium.at/Informationen-zum-Coronavirus/Neuartiges-Coronavirus-(2019-nCov).html
 - Starting from 2020-03-21 these data are extracted from the above website by the ./bmsgpk/COVID-19-bmsgpk-extract.R script

+## jhucsse - John Hopkins University - Center for Systems Science and Engineering
+Data published by the John Hopkins University, slightly polished.
+- Reactivated after plots of defects around 2020-03-13.
+- Data for at least Austria have been corrected
+### ./jhucsse/data/COVID-19-jhucsse.csv

 ## owid - OurWorldInData
 Dataset provided by the OurWorldInData site
 - https://covid.ourworldindata.org/data/full_data.csv